ervanalb/promap/README.md

 or to tweak the pipeline to your satisfaction.
 The output of any of steps can be saved, and the input of any step can be loaded.

+> N.B.
+In step 2, "project" refers to displaying pictures on a video projector.
+> In step 6, "reproject" refers to a mathematical computation and does not require a video projector.

 ## Examples